Scanpan is regarded by many as one of the best cookware brands.

-The pan’s sides are sloped for the easy flipping of food while cooking, and the rims are straight to keep ingredients contained.
+The pan’s sides are sloped so you can easily flip food, and the rims are straight to keep ingredients contained.

 The Scanpan Classic collection features black Bakelite handles or knobs on its lids, pots, and pans.
 The handles are designed to stay cool on cooktops and are oven-safe up to 500°F.

 Scanpan boasts rivet-free technology to attach the handles securely to the pan.
 The locking system makes it so that you won’t have to worry about keeping the spaces around the rivets clean.